Ettie Rout: Death and legacy

+In 1936, after Rout and her husband had become estranged, she came back to New Zealand for the first and only time, but her former friends and colleagues did not receive her well.
+While aboard a ship in Rarotonga in the Cook Islands, she sent out telegrams saying "Ettie died at sea" and took a lethal quinine overdose in what is likely to have been a suicide.
+She was interred at the London Missionary Society church (now the Cook Islands Christian Church) in Avarua.

-Rout died age 59 as the result of a self-administered quinine overdose in Rarotonga in the Cook Islands following her sole postwar return to New Zealand in 1936.
-She is interred at an Avarua church cemetery.
-In 1983 an episode of the New Zealand television series Pioneer Women dramatised her story.
+In 1983 an episode of the New Zealand television series Pioneer Women dramatised Rout's story.
 In 1992, Jane Tolerton wrote her biography, and more recently, she has been more critically perceived as a "White Australasia" apologist in Philippa Levine's account of contagious disease legislation within the late nineteenth century British Empire.
-In 2023, an ANZAC delegation to Rarotonga unveiled a memorial in Rout's honour, calling her a "Guardian Angel of the ANZACs" and recognising Rout's contribution to the health of men who served in World War I. In 2024 a painting of Rout was unveiled in Parliament, which will hang in the Beehive.
+In 2023 a delegation of members of the New Zealand Remembrance Army and New Zealand veterans unveiled a memorial in Rout's honour in Rarotonga, calling her a "Guardian Angel of the ANZACs" and recognising Rout's contribution to the health of men who served in World War I. In 2024 a painting of Rout was unveiled in Parliament, which will hang in the Beehive.